zenml-io/zenml/docs/book/component-gallery/secrets-managers/secrets-managers.md

 implementation.

-There is no direct migration path planned for the GitHub secrets manager flavor, given that it can only be used inside a GitHub Action workflow and thus is not a service that can be used as a centralized secrets store.
+There is no direct migration path planned for the GitHub secrets manager flavor, given that it can only be used inside a GitHub Actions workflow and thus is not a service that can be used as a centralized secrets store.
-If you are using the GitHub secrets manager flavor, you have the option of migrating your secrets to one of the other supported secrets store back-ends.
+If you are using the GitHub secrets manager flavor, you have the option of manually transferring your secrets to one of the other supported secrets store back-ends.
 {% endhint %}

 ## When to use it